What is postpartum depression?

 - excessive worry, even about inconsequential matters

-- being unable to sleep because you are worrying
+- being unable to sleep because of worry

 - poor concentration due to worry